PromaSubrun/LoadTestingBoiBazarWithJmeterAndBlazemeter/README.md

 5. BoiBazar.jmx: A JMX file, which is a JMeter test plan.
 It likely defines the test scenarios and configurations for testing BoiBazar.

 5. README.md: The project's README file.
-This is typically used to provide information and instructions on how to use the project or its files.
+This is typically used to provide information and instructions on how to use the project or it's files.

 6. View Results Tree.jmx: Another JMX file, possibly related to JMeter, which may be defining a test plan for visualizing or inspecting results during testing.

 Contributions:

 Contributions and feedback are appreciated!
 If you have suggestions, improvements, or bug fixes, please feel free to open issues or submit pull requests.
- Happy Automating! 🚀
+ Happy Load-Testing! 🚀